Higher Education Teaching

 Stroke and the impacts on cognition, MSc Neuroimaging, King's College London, UK, 2018.

-This lecture looks at the risk factors, causes and consequences of stroke from a medical and neuropsychological angle.
+This lecture looks at stroke's risk factors, causes and consequences from a medical and neuropsychological angle.

 Neuroanatomy, MSc Mental Health Studies, King’s College London, UK, 2017

-Equipping students with knowledge within the field of Mental Health and with the opportunity to examine one area further through both theoretical and empirical research.
+Equipping students with knowledge within the mental health field and the opportunity to examine one area further through theoretical and empirical research.

 A systematic review on autism neuroimaging, Psychiatry Research, King’s College London, UK, 2013.